healthfinch/policies/auditing_policy.md

 	* Assign the task of reviewing the audit reports to the workforce member responsible for the application, system, or network, the Privacy Officer, or any other individual determined to be appropriate for the task;
 	* Organize and provide oversight to a team structure charged with audit compliance activities (e.g., parameters, frequency, sample sizes, report formats, evaluation, follow-up, etc.).
 	* All connections to healthfinch are monitored.
 Access is limited to certain services, ports, and destinations.
 Exceptions to these rules, if created, are reviewed on an annual basis.
 2. healthfinch’s auditing processes shall address access and activity at the following levels listed below.
-In the case of PaaS Customers, Application and User level auditing is the responsibility of the Customer; Catalyze provides software to aggregate and view User and Application logs, but the log data collected is the responsibility of the PaaS Customer.
+In the case of PaaS Customers, Application and User level auditing is the responsibility of the Customer; healthfinch provides software to aggregate and view User and Application logs, but the log data collected is the responsibility of the PaaS Customer.
 Auditing processes may address date and time of each log-on attempt, date and time of each log-off attempt, devices used, functions performed, etc.
 	* User: User level audit trails generally monitor and log all commands directly initiated by the user, all identification and authentication attempts, and data and services accessed.
 	* Application: Application level audit trails generally monitor and log all user activities, including data accessed and modified and specific actions.
 	* System: System level audit trails generally monitor and log user activities, applications accessed, and other system defined specific actions. healthfinch utilizes file system monitoring from OSSEC to assure the integrity of file system data.
 	* Network: Network level audit trails generally monitor information on what is operating, penetrations, and vulnerabilities.
 3. healthfinch shall log all incoming and outgoing traffic to into and out of its environment.
 This includes all successful and failed attempts at data access and editing.
-Data associated with this data will include origin, destination, time, and other relevant details that are available to Catalyze.
+Data associated with this data will include origin, destination, time, and other relevant details that are available to healthfinch.
 4. healthfinch utilizes OSSEC to scan all systems for malicious and unauthorized software every 2 hours and at reboot of systems.
 Alerts from OSSEC are sent to Kibana, the centralized logging service that we use.
 5. healthfinch leverages process monitoring tools throughout its environment.
 6. healthfinch treats its Developer Portal as a Platform Add-on and, as such, it logs all activity associated with Developer Portal Access.
 7. healthfinch uses OSSEC to monitor the integrity of log files by utilizing OSSEC System Integrity Checking capabilities.
 8. healthfinch shall identify “trigger events” or criteria that raise awareness of questionable conditions of viewing of confidential information.
-The “events” may be applied to the entire Catalyze Platform or may be specific to a Customer, partner, business associate, Platform Add-on or application (See Listing of Potential Trigger Events below).
+The “events” may be applied to the entire healthfinch Platform or may be specific to a Customer, partner, business associate, Platform Add-on or application (See Listing of Potential Trigger Events below).
 9. In addition to trigger events, healthfinch utilizes OSSEC log correlation functionality to proactively identify and enable alerts based on log data.
 10. Logs are reviewed weekly by Security Officer.
 11. healthfinch’s Security Officer and Privacy Officer are authorized to select and use auditing tools that are designed to detect network vulnerabilities and intrusions.
 Such tools are explicitly prohibited by others, including Customers and Partners, without the explicit authorization of the Security Officer.
 These tools may include, but are not limited to: